 To access MIMS on the app you will need to register to obtain a token.
 Detailed instructions on how to download and set up, or renew, app-based access are provided in the guide below.

 To access Therapeutic Guidelines on their app you need to obtain a login token.
 Detailed instructions are available in the guide.
-Note: If you are already using the app and your token has expired, please contact the library to request a new one.

 The ANZCA opioid equianalgesic calculator is a clinical tool simplifying the calculation of equianalgesia expressed as total oral morphine equivalent daily dose (oMEDD).
 Freely available app.